Monisha325/brain-tumor-classification/README.md

 | EfficientNet-B0  | 0.88      | 0.87   | 0.87     |
 | DenseNet-121     | 0.87      | 0.86   | 0.86     |

+## 🏆 Final Model Selection

+EfficientNet-B0 was selected as the final deployment model because it consistently achieved higher accuracy, precision, recall, and F1-score compared to DenseNet-121.

+Since recall is critical in medical diagnosis to minimize false negatives, EfficientNet’s higher recall and balanced performance

 ---

-## 🏆 Final Model Selection

-EfficientNet-B0 was selected as the final deployment model because it consistently outperformed DenseNet-121 across all evaluation metrics, including accuracy, precision, recall, and F1-score.

-In medical image classification, recall is especially critical to minimize false negatives (i.e., missed tumor cases).
-EfficientNet achieved higher recall while maintaining strong precision and overall balance, making it the more reliable and clinically suitable model for deployment.

 ## 🔍 Explainable AI (Grad-CAM)